 Happy Tuesday!
-I hope you had an amazing vacation time (we all deserve nice resting time) and you are slowly but surely getting back into it (we are all struggling here, ok?).
-Let me bring you a nice and fresh summary of what happened over the course of the last month.
+We hope you had an amazing vacation time (we all deserve nice resting time) and you are slowly but surely getting back into it.
+Let us bring you a nice and fresh summary of what happened over the course of the last month.

 Oracle vs. CryptoOracle

 The American multinational computer technology Oracle filed a lawsuit in the US a couple of weeks ago against a blockchain startup named “CryptoOracle”… guess for what?
 You’ve got it right, Trademark infringement.
 Oracle claims that CryptoOracle intentionally included their brand name to benefit from the original brand’s high reputation.

 At the beginning of August, the World Intellectual Property Organization (WIPO) launched an innovative program aimed at training and mentoring women entrepreneurs coming from indigenous peoples and local communities on IP related issues.
 This is all the most relevant as fashion brands seems to be unable to be kept away from indigenous designs (see here an article from The Fashion Law).
 WIPO seeks to enlist a maximum of 20 women from different regions that will be trained on IP basics and then mentored and supported during the implementation of their project on IP related aspects.
 We welcome the initiative from here!

 The Fantastic Four vs. Piracy